shreyshah6699/Portfolio/README.md

        * Developed a versatile multilingual chatbot by integrating PyTorch-based deep learning, Bag of Words Natural Language Processing model, web scraping, and a tkinter user interface.
        * Offered features like weather updates, horoscope predictions, jokes, Sudoku games, and translations in over 100 languages using the Hugging Face Transformers library (100B+ parameters).

-   * Data-Driven Diabetes Risk Stratification
+   * Chicken Disease Classification

-       * Planned a high-accuracy (91% precision) AI-powered risk prediction model with optimized data pipelines and feature engineering.
+       * Developed and deployed a comprehensive deep learning solution for chicken disease classification, leveraging MLOps practices and a DVC Pipeline to enhance model versioning and reproducibility.
-       * Unveiled key diabetes risk factors and exceptional model performance through diverse ML algorithms (Logistic Regression, Decision Tree, Random Forest, Support Vector Machine, Neural Networks) along with evaluation metrics and interpretability techniques.
+       * Integrated the solution into Azure and AWS cloud environments using CI/CD pipelines, facilitating efficient model updates and ensuring robust scalability.

    * Bidirectional Bridge